“The conservation of natural resources is the fundamental problem. Unless we solve

 Another activity that has brought the stewardship principle into communities everywhere is the Institute’s Terrapin Rescue program, where thousands of eggs have been harvested from road- killed terrapins, incubated, hatched, and fed until attaining a size that enables them to return to the wild.
 The program is supported in part by school children who sell “Turtle Cookies”.
 One of the most momentous days in their lives is when they get to release their turtles to their native habitat.

 The Institute pioneered the development of terrain barrier fences to reduce the countless deaths of female terrapins by automobile traffic as they struggle to return to traditional nesting habitats.
-That program has been adopted by other communities in South Jersey.
+That program has been adopted by other communities in South Jersey and beyond.

 In many ways the Institute, by “thinking globally but acting locally,” in its Conservation practices, continues to give people hope for the future of coastal environments everywhere.

 1 Theodore Roosevelt, Address to the Deep Waterway Convention Memphis, TN, October 4, 1907